-Before beginning any turn, look in the direction of the turn to clear above, below, and at your flight level.
+Before beginning any turn, look in the direction of the turn

+to clear above, below, and at your flight level.
 You do this to make sure that the area is clear of other aircraft that may interfere with safely executing the turn.
-All practice turns in flight unless otherwise specified are 90-degree turns, so while you look to clear the area, also pick out some object to use as a guide point for completion of your turn.
+All practice turns in flight unless otherwise specified are 90° turns, so while you look to clear the area, also pick out some object to use as a guide point for completion of your turn.

 When the area has been cleared, apply a slight sideward pressure on the cyclic in the direction you wish to turn; this is the only control movement necessary to start the turn.
-Do not use pedals to assist the turn.
-When the desired angle of bank is attained, the cyclic must be moved to the neutral position or the angle of bank will continue to increase.
-The farther you move the cyclic, the more the bank and the faster the rate of turn.
+Do not use your pedals to assist the turn.
+The further you move the cyclic, the more the bank and the faster the rate of turn.
 You should practice using a slight pressure on the cyclic, and roll into your turns slowly to aid you in learning to feel the pressures properly.
 Approximately fifteen degrees of bank is most commonly used.